apetiwalasakina-pixel/bridge-strike-analysis/README.md

 Headline findings

 Bridge type is the dominant risk factor.
 Overline bridges (road over rail) are ~14× more likely to produce a serious strike than underline bridges, even after controlling for every other variable (OR = 14.08, 95% CI 8.35–23.77, p < .001).
 Raw rates back this up: 10.45% of overline strikes were serious vs 0.66% of underline strikes.
-Three regions stay significant after controlling for bridge type — Southern (OR = 3.22), Wales & Western (OR = 3.10) and Scotland's Railway (OR = 3.09) are each ~3× more likely than Eastern to produce a serious assessment, pointing to causes beyond bridge mix alone.
+Three regions stay significant after controlling for bridge type — Wales & Western (OR = 3.22), Southern (OR = 3.09) and North West & Central (OR = 2.70) are each ~2.7–3.2× more likely than Eastern to produce a serious assessment, pointing to causes beyond bridge mix alone.
+Notably, Scotland's Railway had the highest raw serious rate (2.50%) but is not significant once bridge type is controlled for (OR = 2.14, p = .059) — its raw elevation is largely explained by bridge mix.
 Seriousness is declining.
 The odds of a serious strike fell ~14% per year across 2017–2024 (OR = 0.864, p = .003) — evidence that existing safety measures are working.
 What doesn't matter independently: vehicle type, month and delay minutes all lose significance once bridge type and region are accounted for.
 Cars looked risky in isolation (4.66% serious rate) but that effect disappears in the full model — a clear example of confounding.